marijnh/Eloquent-JavaScript/05_higher_order.md

 console.log(total);
 ```

-The second relies on two external functions and is one line long.
+The second relies on two external functions and is one line long:

 ```
 console.log(sum(range(1, 10)));